 In the “always” block the reg “clock” is inverted after every one-time unit delay.
 The symbol # is a way to specify a delay in Verilog.
 So the always block executes always, and inside the block, “clock” is inverted continuously so that the waveform on clock looks like a square wave.
 Remember that # symbol is not a synthesizable element.
-We have to find some other way if delay needed in our design when we synthesize the code.
+We have to find some other way if the delay needed in our design when we synthesize the code.
 But it works just fine for simulation.

 The next block is an initial block.
 As its name suggests, this block will be executed only once at time t = 0.
 So anything that we need to initialize should go here.
-Initial block also is usually used only in test benches.
-Initial blocks are rarely used in synthesizable code, instead, reset logic is created if initialization is required.
+The initial block also is usually used only in test benches.
+Initial blocks are rarely used in a synthesizable code, instead, reset logic is created if initialization is required.
 We initialize the reg “clock” to zero.
 This is very important.
 If we don’t initialize a register, its value is considered as unknown and no matter how many times an unknown is inverted, the result will always be unknown.
 That is, if we leave “clock” uninitialized, “clock” won’t be generated.
 The last part of the initial block is the $finish directive.
-The $finish directive is placed after a 10-time unit delay, this means after simulating the design for 10-time units, stimulator will stop running.
+The $finish directive is placed after a 10-time unit delay, this means after simulating the design for 10-time units, the stimulator will stop running.
 All functions start with the $ symbol is called tasks.
 Tasks are merely commands to the simulator, they don’t alter the circuit behavior.

-Last but not the least, the module instantiation.
-The statement “myModule notGate(clock, out)” creates an instance of the module “myModule” with name “notGate”.
+Last but not least, the module instantiation.
+The statement “myModule notGate(clock, out)” creates an instance of the module “myModule” with the name “notGate”.
 You can create as many instances as you want from a module.
 One really important thing here is the wiring.
 If you look at the code, you can see the reg “clock” placed as the first parameter and the wire “out” is placed as the second parameter.
 This literally means that the reg “clock” is connected to port A of the module instance and wire “out” is connected to port B of the module instance.